 What Happens to Your Credit When You Marry

 First, the good news.
 In most cases, nothing will happen to your credit after you exchange your “I dos.”
-You and your spouse will each continue to have separate credit reports containing your credit history.
+You and your spouse will each continue to have separate credit reports containing your credit histories.

 Will a Name Change Create a New History?

-If a spouse changes their name, the new name will be reflected on that spouse's credit report.
-The theory that a wife changing her name erases her past credit history is not true.
-Since each person's credit report information is directly tied to their social security number, the spouse who changes their name will continue to have just one credit report with accounts under the old and new names.
+The myth that a wife changing her name erases her past credit history is not true.
+Since each person's credit report information is directly tied to their social security number, the spouse who changes their name will continue to have just one credit report with accounts under the old and new name.

-Sometimes credit bureaus erroneously create a split credit file following a name change, but this isn't typical and it's not supposed to happen.
+Sometimes, credit bureaus erroneously create a split credit file following a name change, but this isn't typical, and it's not supposed to happen.
 If this happens to you, you can contact the credit bureaus to have your credit files re-merged.

-When Does Your Spouse's Credit Affect Yours
+When Does Your Spouse's Credit Affect Yours?

-If one or both of you have bad credit, there’s a chance your application won’t be approved.
-Or, if the application is approved, the interest rate and fees might be higher than if the spouse with the higher credit score applied separately.
+If you and your spouse jointly apply for a credit card or loan, both of your credit scores will be checked to approve the application.
+If one or both of you have bad credit, there’s a chance that your application won’t be approved.
+If the application is approved, the interest rate and fees might be higher than if the spouse with the higher credit score applied separately.

-With joint accounts and authorized user accounts, the history of only that account is reported on both spouses’ credit reports, even if only one spouse actually uses the account.
+With joint accounts and authorized user accounts, the history of only that account is reported on both spouses’ credit reports, even if only one spouse uses the account.

 When One Spouse Has Bad Credit

 When you and your spouse have different credit scores, you have to decide how you want to handle credit-based applications.
 Will the spouse with better credit make all the applications to get better rates?
-Will you apply jointly and accept higher interest rates to improve the other spouse’s credit score?
+Will you apply jointly and accept higher interest rates to boost the other spouse’s credit score?
 These decisions depend on your financial situation and priorities.